KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    The Dialog to Warn about Grouped Operation
+    The Dialog to Warn about Grouped Renaming File Operations

 .. _spellcheck_settings: